 Steve Irwin, Australian zoologist and television host (d.
 2006)

-Stephen Robert Irwin (22 February 1962 – 4 September 2006), nicknamed "The Crocodile Hunter", was an Australian zookeeper, conservationist, television personality, wildlife expert and environmentalist.
+Stephen Robert Irwin (22 February 1962 – 4 September 2006), affectionately known worldwide as "The Crocodile Hunter", was a passionate Australian zookeeper, conservationist, television personality, wildlife expert, and environmentalist whose exuberance for the natural world was truly infectious.